eduNEXT/openedx-alexa-adaptor-template/README.md

 As the skill is [alexa-hosted](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html), you can deploy the skill using only git commands.
-So, deployment is very straightforward!.
+So, deployment is very straightforward!
 Follow the steps below:

 1. Go to the created skill in the `skills/<skill-name>/` folder, where `<skill-name>` is the name of your skill. e.g: `skills/openedx-skill/`.